 Psychotherapy typically helps people cope with the emotions and problems that underlie binge eating, such as shame, guilt, depression, and low self-esteem.
 Therapy can help people identify and address other triggers, deal with problematic relationships, and regulate emotions.

-A doctor can prescribe various medications for binge eating disorders, including antiepileptic and antidepressant medicines.
+A doctor can prescribe various medications for binge eating disorders for those who want to experience how to curb late night cravings, including antiepileptic and antidepressant medicines.

 The Food and Drug Administration approved an attention deficit hyperactivity disorder (ADHD) drug to treat adults with moderate to severe binge eating disorder.
 The drug is called lisdexamfetamine dimesylate (Vyvanse).
 If a person with a binge eating disorder is overweight, weight loss programs can help them achieve a healthy weight.

 Also read – Psychology of Eating: How Food Affects Mood